greenido/NiceViews/README.md

 Views 2 remember
 ================

-*Views 2 remember* is a mobile web app that is built around Instagram API.
+It started as a demo mobile web app for a talk.
+Later, *Views 2 remember* was left on google app engine while it was built around Instagram API.
+It's a mobile first web app that bring you *interesting* photos that you didn't follow on your private account.
+It's now fetching also: twitter (few great accounts), Flickr by tag and you can add your own twitter account you wish to see.
-It's a mobile first web app that bring you *interesting* photos the you didn't follow on your private account.
+Its got an integration with [Pinterest](https://pinterest.com) - so you could save for later the photos that you really love.

 ### Demo
 Live version at: http://views2remember.appspot.com/